 - Clean the area of the removed tooth of any debris from the tooth or bone

-- Place gauze over the extraction site to control bleeding
+- Place sutures and gauze over the extraction site to control bleeding

-If you received sedation or local anesthesia, you will be taken to a recovery room after the procedure.
+If you received sedation or general anesthesia, you will be taken to a recovery room after the procedure.

 How Do I Recover from Wisdom Teeth Removal?

 Our dentist will give you clear instructions on how to have a smooth recovery after your wisdom teeth are removed including:

 You can manage pain with an over-the-counter pain reliever or prescription medicine from the dentist.